Damitwhy/Going-Bananaz/README.md

 ## Celebrating Diversity

 We believe that our project is stronger with a diverse team.
-We celebrate the diversity of our collaborators and believe that our differences in race, color, ethnicity, national origin, age, gender, sexual orientation, gender identity, marital status, socioeconomic status, physical ability, language, religion, and life experience make us stronger.
+We celebrate the diversity of our collaborators and believe that our differences stronger.

 We are committed to creating an inclusive environment where everyone feels valued and heard, and where everyone can learn and grow.
 We encourage everyone to bring their authentic selves to the project.